• Skip to primary navigation

 2. Right-click on the File/Folder and select Scan with Microsoft Defender option.

-Note: If May 2020 update is not installed on your computer, the right-click option will read “Scan with Windows Defender”.
+Note: If you are using an older version of Windows 10, the right-click option may read “Scan with Windows Defender”.

 3. On Windows Security screen, you will be able to see the results of malware scan.